seerajakonnur/Machine-Learning-and-Computational-Biology-Projects/Reassortment_Prediction_Avian_Influenza/Readme.md

+# This project has moved to:
+[New Repository Link]
 # Predicting Reassortment potential in Influenza A virus using foundation models (DNABERT2) and genetic algorithms
 > **Project status:** This work is under active development, with ongoing updates to model evaluation, interaction analysis, and documentation.
 ## Overview